ShiftLeftSecurity/sbt-ci-release-early/readme.md

 git tag v0.0.1
 ```

-Then just run `ci-release` - you can first try this locally, and then as part of your build pipeline:
+Then just run `ci-release` - you can first try this locally, and then as part of your build pipeline.
+Cross builds (for multiple scala versions) are supported.
 ```
 sbt ci-release
 ```